GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 There have been a few changes to the GMT Defaults parameters.
 All changes are backwards compatible:

 *  **FORMAT_FLOAT_MAP** now allows the use %'g to get comma-separated groupings when integer values are plotted.

 *  **FORMAT_FLOAT_OUT** can now accept a space-separated list of formats as shorthand for first few columns.
 On output it will show the formats in effect for multiple columns.

 *  **GMT_LANGUAGE** has replaced the old parameter **TIME_LANGUAGE**.
-   Related to this, the files share/time/\*.d have been moved to share/localization/\*.d and now include a new section or cardinal points letter codes.
+   Related to this, the files share/time/\*.d have been moved and renamed to share/localization/\*.txt and now include a new section or cardinal points letter codes.

 *  **IO_SEGMENT_BINARY** is a new parameter that controls how binary records